suvrangshu-barua/suvrangshu-barua.github.io/_portfolio/portfolio-1.md

                <h2 style='font-size: 14px; margin: 5px 0;'>Contribution</h2>
                <ul>
-                 <li style='margin: 2px 0;'>Implemented a <b>Divide and Conquer</b> based approch to optimize mesh deformation in real-time, resulting in a performance boost from 30 fps to 60 fps on low-end devices</li>
+                 <li style='margin: 2px 0;'>Implemented a <b>Divide and Conquer</b> based approach to optimize mesh deformation in real-time, resulting in a performance boost from 30 fps to 60 fps on low-end devices</li>
                  <li style='margin: 2px 0;'>Developed the core game loop, an intuitive tutorial system, and responsive animated feedbacks, improving player engagement and overall game feel</li>
                  <li style='margin: 2px 0;'>Developed a robust save system to manage complex data, such as digging progression and inventory, making sure players do not lose game progress</li>
                </ul>